 - Core Drivers

-Create a virtual hard drive no larger than 2GB — and it must be pre-allocated.
+- Create a virtual hard drive no larger than 2GB — and it must be pre-allocated, since NeXTStep will try to check the whole drive.

-When asked for SCSI drivers, first use the “3.3 Driver Disk” and tell it to use option 4 — Adaptec 2940.
-This isn’t really present on your VM (no configuration in VMWare will let you use the SCSI drivers) but we just need to make the installer get past this step.
+- When asked for SCSI drivers, first use the “3.3 Driver Disk” and tell it to use option 4 — Adaptec 2940.
+This isn’t really present on your VM (no configuration in VMWare will let you use the SCSI drivers) but we just need to make the installer get past this step — note you may have to do it twice; just pick the same option again.

-You’ll be asked a second time for SCSI drivers.
-I assume the first time is about the CD-ROM, and the second time is about the hard drive.
-In any case, this is the important driver.
-Insert the “3.3 Beta Drivers” disc, and press 1 to list its drivers.
+- You’ll be asked a second time for drivers.
+I assume the first time is looking for drives on the SCSI bus, and the second time is about IDE — which is what we’ll be using.
+That means this is the important driver step.
+Insert the “3.3 Beta Drivers” disc, and press 2 to list its drivers.
 Press 7 to go to the next page, and press 2 to choose “Dual IDE” option.

-The installer will ask a whole bunch of times if you really want to wipe out your hard drive (just the hard drive image, don’t worry!) and then it’ll copy the files it needs.
+- The installer will ask a whole bunch of times if you really want to wipe out your hard drive (just the hard drive image, don’t worry!) and then it’ll copy the files it needs.
 When its done, it’ll ask you to remove (disconnect) the floppy and reboot.
+You should disconnect the floppy and CD at this point — and make sure they don’t automatically re-connect on boot, or you’ll get errors.

-The OS will begin to load, and then notice it needs some drivers again.
+- When you boot from the hard drive, the OS will begin to load, and then notice it needs some drivers again.
 It’ll list the devices it doesn’t know about on its own.
-Supply the “3.3 Beta Drivers” disc, and then the “3.3 Core Drivers” disc to continue…
+Supply the “3.3 Beta Drivers” disc, and any other disks it asks for.

 Just to start out, I clicked on Monitors and added the Default VGA Adapter.
 I’ll have to mess with this, and what’s available online.
 I’ve heard its possible to get a much better resolution than VGA.

-The mouse was working, so I didn’t mess with that.
-Network is another whole ball of wax (apparently DHCP support needs to be hacked in) so I skipped over this for now.
+- The mouse was working, so I didn’t mess with that.
+Networking is another whole ball of wax, and I never got it working in NeXTStep.

-In sound, I added Sound Blaster 16, since that used to be very compatible.
-I don’t know if it’ll work, but its worth a try.
+- In sound, I added Sound Blaster 16, since that used to be very compatible — but it didn’t work.
 I didn’t touch the SCSI or Hard Drive drivers, since the ones I was using got me this far!

 When its done copying, remove the floppy (like it tells you to!) and go ahead and reboot.

-I have had some mouse problems — it behaves erractically, so I’ll be searching the forums for fixes on that.
-I found that if I hit “Ctrl + Alt” to release the mouse, then click inside NexStep again to send control back to the Guest OS, that clears up the problem… for a bit.
-Obviously I’ll be working on display and network drivers, but thats outside of the scope of this article.
+I have had some mouse problems — it behaves erratically, so I’ll be searching the forums for fixes on that.
+I found that if I hit “Ctrl + Alt” to release the mouse, then click inside NeXTStep again to send control back to the Guest OS, that clears up the problem… for a bit.
+Obviously I’ll be working on display and network drivers, but that’s outside of the scope of this article.
 It’s alive, and that’s all we were after today.

 From here I’m going to point you to a couple links that should help you finish up a good install.
 I’ve also made a drivers ISO that will simplify things greatly.